tman904/TKMsense/README.md

 	Notes

-	The only difference between this method and standalone is that both files are pre installed.
+	The only difference between this method and standalone is that both files are pre installed for the correct version.

 Uninstalling: